Frequently asked questions

 Is it actually pocket-sized?

-It's compact — softcover, under 60 pages — and intended to go in the field with you.
-Whether it fits in a jacket pocket depends a bit on the pocket, but it's designed to be light and easy to carry.
-The photography is reproduced at a useful size for field comparison.
+It's a compact softcover guide — under 60 pages — designed to be taken into the field with you.
+Whether it fits in a pocket will depend on the size of the pocket, but it is light, portable, and easy to carry.

 Can I use it with children or in an educational setting?